 We Empower Leaders LLC can help build a skill set for specific employment opportunities, but a skill set should take a backseat to personality when hiring.

 Create the ad –

 Recently, we worked with a growing company making their first hire for an office manager.
 They wanted to make sure the applicant understood that the position will include the building of company processes and responsibilities may change over the course of time.
 Their ad emphasized that they were looking for an innovator who is independent, a person who can go with the flow and be able to adjust to change.
 This helped eliminate applicants who were veterans of the job title but were also set in their ways and just looking for stability in a job.
-We attracted and found candidates who wanted the challenge of creating new systems and were looking for growth opportunities.
-Our top candidates were specifically attracted to the qualities of the job we listed in the ad.
+We attracted and found candidates who wanted the challenge of creating new systems and were looking for growth opportunities. the ad.

 Ask for a cover letter –

-vestment of the applicants’ time is the first step to showing they pay attention to detail and that they are seriously interested in the position.
+This investment of the applicant’s time is the first step to showing they pay attention to detail and that they are seriously interested in the position.

 Create an Online Application –

 If you find you still have an overwhelming selection of applicants, the next step would be to ask each one to complete an online application.
 By doing so, you continue to narrow the selection of candidates in a natural way.
 Serious applicants will take the time to read your ad thoroughly and complete your required steps.